msfrq8/openIAE/iae-global/developer_resources/Using_SAM_web_services.md

 | SAMFOUO | Contact: pamela.miller@gsa.gov | For Official Use Only | includes certain types of POC and hierarchy information. |
 | SAMSensitive | Contact: pamela.miller@gsa.gov | more secure data including banking information and MPIN. |

-*A test id is not needed for the SAM Exclusions XML web service.
+Note: A test id is not needed for the SAM Exclusions XML web service.
 There is no role or authentication requirement.

 Need more help?
 Click [here](sam entity management tutorial url in tech-docs) for the SAM entity web service management tutorial.